What if we could wear our garbage?

 It’s a quiet revolution, but when clothes, like food before it, represent the values we stand for, then what you wear really is revolutionary.
 As Medoff puts it, “It evokes a sense of belonging to change.”

-ReCrafted styles will be available November 13th at wornwear.com.
-Be sure to sign up for Worn Wear emails to be notified when ReCrafted items are available.
+ReCrafted styles are available at wornwear.com.
+Be sure to sign up for Worn Wear emails to be notified when ReCrafted items become available.